Independent Assurance Initiative · Est. 2026

 Anchor standard: MIFlowCyt (Lee et al. 2008)

-Independent reconstruction of frequency endpoints in percentage-point space and MFI endpoints in log₂-ratio space.
-Unique gating tree arithmetic coherence layer verifies parent-child population consistency across every gate transition.
+Reconstruction of frequency endpoints in percentage-point space and MFI in log₂-ratio space.
+Unique gating tree arithmetic coherence layer verifies parent-child consistency across every gate transition.

 RIQA-RNAseq